The history of the Ákat language

 The development of the language

 The second event was the political fallout following from the nine orbit dictatorship of the man history remembers by the name Àqaspap, who publicly espoused Nakap concepts while at the same time undertaking a number of violent actions (including two massacres) to consolidate his rule over the fractious Nations.
 The bulk of the Nakap communities supported Àqaspap in the early orbits of his reign of terror, and paid the price following Àqaspap's death when action was taken to supress Nakap philosophy.
-The migration of Nakap followers to the new settlements in Ewlah over the next five orbits effectively separated the developing language from larger scale phonemic and lexical changes occuring in Old Telik.
+The migration of Nakap followers to the new settlements in Ewlah over the next five orbits effectively separated the developing language from larger scale phonemic and lexical changes occuring in the Nakap and Late Telik lineage languages.

-Even so, Balanced Ákat never became the common tongue of the Ewlah settlements.
+Even so, Ákat never became the common tongue of the Ewlah settlements.
 Rather, it became the language of philosophical discourse and debate, of laws and contracts, of ritual and diplomacy.
 Most of the language was developed in the first 200 orbits of the experiment, and little innovation now takes place beyond the minting of new words to describe new developments.
-Where Balanced Ákat has had an impact is in the lexicography of the Telik daughter dialects and languages spoken across southern and western Ewlah.
-For instance, over 85% of the lexicon of Common Ákat has been taken from Balanced Ákat (hence why it is called Ákat), though a number of grammatical and syntactical irregularities from Old Telik can still be found in the common vernacular.
-Other languages have taken fewer words, but have also taken on board some of the balanced language's grammatical and syntactical simplifications.
+Where Ákat has had an impact is in the lexicography of other languages spoken across southern and western Ewlah.